Bruno-366/Bruno-366/README.md

 Sometimes,
 when I'm bored I play with languages on my private repo.
-(It's private becuase it has answers to code challenges, and I don't want to spoil the fun)
+(It's private becuase it has answers to code challenges, and I don't want to spoil the fun for others)

 Today (DD/MM/YYYY: 17/06/2021) the repo's language usage looks like this: